Mohasindawal/Food-Delivery-Website/README.md

 - **User Registration and Authentication**: Users can create accounts and log in securely.

-- **Browse Restaurants**: Users can browse a list of available restaurants.

 - **View Menu**: Users can view the menu of a selected restaurant, including item details and prices.

 - **Add to Cart**: Users can add food items to their shopping cart.